SebastianThorn/Spotiserv/README.md

 Disclaimer
 ==========
-While running this on RPi, you might have some playback issues.
+  * While running this on RPi, you might have some playback issues.
+  * There seems to be aome issues with spotify-accounts linked to facebook (needs verification)